 qqline(x.norm) #adds line to the existing QQ-plot

 In QQ-plots, each data point from the observed data (“Sample Quantiles”) is plotted against the corresponding Theoretical Quantile from the Normal distribution.
 That is, there is one point whose x-coordinate is the minimum from the Normal distribution and y-coordinate is the minimum of the observed values.
 Similarly, for every \(i\), there is one point whose x-coordinate is the \(i\)th largest value from the theoretical Normal distribution (of a sample of this size), and y-coordinate is the \(i\)th largest value of the observed data.
 If the shapes of the two distributions (observed data and theoretical distribution) match each other, then these points appear approximately on a line.
 The reference line is put there by qqline() command.
-We see that on the right side the observed data seem to follow a Normal distribution because points are approximately on the line whereas on the left side the points are not on the line and hence the data are unlikely to come from a Normal distribution.
+We see that on the right-hand side the observed data seem to follow a Normal distribution because points are approximately on the line, whereas on the left-hand side the points are not on the line and hence the data are unlikely to come from a Normal distribution.

 Example 4.2